LuizaKlafke/css-first-project/README.md

 ## Objective

-The object of this project is to practice simple HTML knowlegde through the fictional web page named "Unes Universidade".
+The object of this project is to practice simple HTML skills through the fictional web page named "Unes Universidade".

 # Run project